Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 Compute

-NVIDIA Jetson Orin (2x onboard AI computers); upgrading to IGX Thor
+NVIDIA Jetson Orin (2x onboard); upgrading to IGX Thor

 Actuators